WHO WE ARE

 DRIVER REHABILITATION:

-James Wooldridge, driver rehabilitation specialist at SIU’s Evaluation and Developmental Center, helps Pearce Bolton, of Mt.
-Pleasant, South Carolina, work on his driving skills.
-(Photo by Russell Bailey)
+James Wooldridge, left, driver rehabilitation specialist at SIU’s Evaluation and Developmental Center, helps Katelyn, right, work on her driving skills.

 VOCATIONAL EVALUATION (CVE) SERVICES: